-If you just booked a Twiddy, Village Realty, Sun Realty, or Outer Beaches home north of Corolla, here’s the part the listing didn’t shout about: the road literally ends.
+If you just booked a Twiddy, Village Realty, Sun Realty, Outer Beaches, Brindley Beach, Beach Realty, Resort Realty, KEES, Outer Banks Blue, Carolina Designs, Atlantic Realty, Seaside Vacations, or Carova Cottages home north of Corolla, here’s the part the listing didn’t shout about: the road literally ends.
 Past the ramp at the north end of Corolla, the pavement quits and the beach itself becomes the highway for the next 11 miles up to the Virginia line.
-That’s Carova, Swan Beach, North Swan, and Penny’s Hill — and you cannot get to your front door without a real four-wheel-drive vehicle.
+That’s Carova, Swan Beach, North Swan, and Penny’s Hill β and you cannot get to your front door without a real four-wheel-drive vehicle.

 Your AWD Crossover Probably Won’t Make It